 Do I have to pay income taxes?

-Given the size of your paycheck, you may think that as a teenager you don′t have to worry about filing taxes.“How could I owe income tax on the peanuts I earn?”
-Well, neither the federal government nor state governments feel this way.
+Given the size of your paycheck, you may think that as a teenager you don′t have to worry about filing taxes.
+“How could I owe income tax on the peanuts I earn?”
+Well, neither the federal or state governments feel this way.
 If you earn any amount of money throughout the year, you may have to pay a tax to either the state or federal government, or both.

 You may, however, want to file an income tax return in order to claim a refund of any amounts withheld from your check by your employer.
 While you work, your employer may withhold part of your paycheck.
 This adds up over the course of the year.
 When you do your taxes, you′ll either owe the government or receive a refund.
 If you overpaid (too much withholding), you′ll get the difference back.
 If you underpaid, you′ll owe the difference, which is due by April 15 of each year.

 State and federal tax forms come with instructions, but talk with your parents before you try to fill out the forms.
 Tax laws are complicated, and it′s easy to make a mistake.
 If you have to file, you′ll probably use the “EZ” form (unless you′re married or your income was over the stated amount on the form).
 As you continue to work and your income increases, you may want to consult with a tax service or accountant for assistance.